nim-lang/nimble/readme.markdown

 The latter command will install a version that is greater than ``0.5``.

+Nim flags provided to `nimble install` will be forwarded to the compiler when building any binaries.
+Such compiler flags can be made persistent by using Nim [configuration](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files) files.

+#### Local Package Development

+The ``install`` command can also be used for locally testing or developing a Nimble package by leaving out the package name parameter.
+Your current working directory must be a Nimble package and contain a valid ``package.nimble`` file.

-If you don't specify a parameter and there is a ``package.nimble`` file in your current working directory then Nimble will install the package residing in the current working directory.
+Nimble will install the package residing in the current working directory when you don't specify a package name and the directory contains a ``package.nimble`` file.
 This can be useful for developers who are locally testing their ``.nimble`` files before submitting them to the official package list.
 See the [Creating Packages](#creating-packages) section for more info on this.

-Nim flags provided to `nimble install` will be forwarded to the compiler when building any binaries.
-Such compiler flags can be made persistent by using Nim [configuration](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files) files.
+Dependencies required for developing or testing a project can be installed by passing `--depsOnly` without specifying a package name.
+Nimble will then install any missing dependencies listed in the package's ``package.nimble`` file in the current working directoy.
+Note that dependencies will be installed globally.

+For example to install the dependencies for a Nimble project ``myPackage``:

+    $ cd myPackage/ && nimble install --depsOnly

 #### Package URLs